8 of the best Wilsons Promontory Walks for the Nature Lover

 Loo-Errn Boardwalk Track along the Tidal River

 It’s the main short walk at Tidal River, the one to start your visit to the national park.
 You can start the trail at the car park near the visitor centre.
-The Loo Errn Boardwalk takes you along the beautiful river and fragile wetlands, with mangroves lining up the river banks.
+The Loo Errn Boardwalk takes you along the beautiful river and fragile wetlands, with mangroves lining the river banks.

 Squeaky Beach Walk to Picnic Beach